spinalcord/SquareRouting/README.md

 ### Creating New Commands

 You can easily extend the CLI by creating your own custom commands.
+Then add the instance into `cli.php`

 1.  **Create a new command file**:
-    After creating the file, your command will automatically be discovered by `cli.php` through reflection.
-No additional configuration or registration is needed.

-    Create a new PHP file in `backend/Core/CLI/Commands/` (e.g., `backend/Core/CLI/Commands/MyNewCommand.php`) with following template.
-Make sure your command ends with `*Command.php`.

     ```php
     // backend/Core/CLI/Commands/MyNewCommand.php
     <?php